LaswitchTech/coreDB/TASKS.md

 - [ ] Need an update system
 - [ ] Need a plugin system
 - [ ] Need a helper system

+## Extras
+- [ ] Need to build a basic CRUD for all tables
+- [ ] Need a details view for all records
+- [ ] Need to add 2-factor authentication
 - [ ] Need to create new ticket from emails
 - [ ] Need support for ticket reply from emails
-- [ ] Need a details view for all records
 - [ ] Need a ticket list with some filters for ticket status and priority
 - [ ] Need a ticket detail view
 - [ ] Need a knowledge base system
-- [ ] Need to add 2-factor authentication
-- [ ] Need to build a basic CRUD for all tables

 ## Issues
 - [X] Activation form and Reactivation form do not capture the key from the URL
 - [X] Installer: The SQL server connection error does not trigger an error in the installer.
 - [X] Login using Cookies (remember me) will not work if the PHPSESSID has changed.
+- [ ] Engine.Builder.components.dropdown.add.item() can sometime insert element in wrong places in dom